FAQ

 Yes.
 We respect that tribes are sovereign and diverse nations, with their own governments and laws.
 We are committed to engaging with tribal leaders and members across the country to understand their opinions and concerns.
 This helps us better support research in a way that protects and benefits participants and their American Indian and Alaska Native communities.
 Learn more about the All of Us Research Program’s work with Tribal Nations.

 You can join directly through JoinAllofUs.org or with participating health care provider organizations.
-Enrollment is open to all eligible adults who live in the United States.
 Read an overview of how to join.

 People join for many reasons.
 You might join to: